 - You have a valid saltwater products license or FWC charter captain license (does not apply to charter boat license or U.S. Coast Guard license). (not sure what this means, but it probably applies to about .005% of you reading)

 And Finally, there is a Bonus… You can fish with no license during one of the FREE Florida Saltwater Fishing Days!

-Free Florida Saltwater Fishing Days in 2021
+Free Florida Saltwater Fishing Days

 - First consecutive Saturday and Sunday in June

 Keep in mind, these free fishing days include a saltwater waiver that applies to any recreational fishing or harvest requiring a saltwater fishing license and includes catching crabs, lobsters, scallops and fishing from the shore or a boat.
 A snook or spiny lobster permit are also not required on these days.
 NOTE – this does not include a Tarpon permit.

 If, after reading the above guidelines you realize you or someone in your group will need a fishing license, you can get a 3 day temporary saltwater fishing license at this link for each person requiriing one.

 Florida non-residents can pick up a 3-day temporary fishing license for just $17.00 and a 7-day license for $30.00.
 If an annual license would make more sense, you can buy one for just $47.00 and return multiple times throughout the year to fish.

 Shore fishing while standing on the beach is great fun that anyone can do.
 You may even have a boat dock or small pier to fish from, no matter, it’s all a good time and you can be pretty sure that fish are where you are.
 There are so many fish species in Florida that it’s probably hard to find a place where there aren’t any fish!